 I put my nose against the bark and breath in the strong scent of pine.
 Sound is deadened, our footsteps muffled by layer upon layer of fallen pine needles; I wonder how deep?
-Even out of the woods we are in a quiet world.
+Even once we are out of the woods we are in a quiet world.
 Sometimes there is another walker and we exchange brief greetings and smiles.
-There is no bird song, just the noise our feet as we stumble and brush through heather and grass, and the trickle of water which accompanies us most of the way even when we can’t see it.
+There's no bird song, just the noise of our feet as we stumble over roots and brush through heather and grass, and the trickle of water which accompanies us most of the way even when we can’t see it.
 We mostly walk in silence, hushed by the landscape.

 This is a walk of extremes of light and dark; we pass from the sudden almost blinding brilliance of a white frosted world, the sharp cold air hitting us, to the soft muted darkness of pine trees, with moss carpets of intense green and rich brown earth mixed with decaying pine needles.